hanhonglei/Course_GamePhysics/README.md

 # Game Physics
-Concentrate on how to do physics simulation in digital games
+Concentrate on how to do physics simulation in digital games, and use physics to implement game design ideas.

 [NVIDIA PhysX](https://developer.nvidia.com/physx-sdk) will be used as an example.